Pin-Wei/VSL-fMRI/behavior/README.md

 After the initial 20-minute anatomical scan, proceed with the functional runs.
 1. Open terminal, activate the environment, navigate to the directory where the script is located, and enter `ipython`.
 2. Execute `run VSL_exp_run_slow.py <Subject_ID> <Run_Number>`.
 - *Note: Allow the participant to rest between runs.
-They will verbally confirm when they are ready to proceed via the intercom.*
+Verbally confirm when they are ready to proceed via the intercom.*
 ### Behavioral Post-test (Laptop A)
 Once the MRI session is complete, transfer the log files (the xxx_triplets.xlsx file) from Laptop B's log folder to Laptop A's log folder.
 1. Open terminal, activate the environment, navigate to the directory where the script is located, and enter `ipython`.